 Cloud Storage for Legal Documents

 Individuals can also store legal documents using cloud storage.
 Several safeguards must be followed.
-Cloud storage accounts must use a strong password, consisting of upper and lower case letters, numbers and special characters.
+Storage accounts must use a strong password, consisting of upper and lower case letters, numbers and special characters.
 Avoid using words found in the dictionary, and avoid using the same password for multiple accounts.

 In addition to strong password security, look for services that require or allow two-factor authentication.
 Two-factor authentication requires a password (something you know), plus your computer or cell phone (something you have).
 A password alone is not sufficient to gain access to the account.